+Box 10.2 - Environmental Design Principles

+A. TRANSPORT

+- Areas which are close to existing, well-provided passenger transport routes should be prioritised for redevelopment to reduce future infrastructure costs; - Public and private sectors should prioritise the development of safe and attractive cycle and walking infrastructure, as well as end-user facilities such as onsite visitor cycle parking, showers and lockers, all in convenient locations.

+B. ENERGY

-Box 10.2 Box 10.2 - Environmental Design Principles A. TRAN ISPORT 2.
-F Areas which are close to existing, well-provided passenger transport routes should be prioritised for redevelopment to reduce future infrastructure costs; Public and private sectors should prioritise the development of safe and attractive cycle and walking infrastructure, as well as end-user facilities such as onsite visitor cycle parking, showers and lockers, all in convenient locations.
-B. ENER GY s .
-Solar orientation of new buildings and developments should be considered during site selection, and at the beginning of the design process, to optimise solar gain (for passive heating) and solar shading.
-Energy and water efficiency measures should be incorporated in all development, o reduce energy and water demand.
-5. E Building location and design should optimise natural ventilation in order to reduce he need for mechanical ventilation systems.
-The opportunity for both neighbourhood or community-scale and on-site renewable energy generation should be optimised and incorporated into building designs from he outset.
-C. WATER 8.
-N Rainwater harvesting should be integrated into the design of new development: shared rainwater harvesting infrastructure should be prioritised.
-Natural stormwater management systems should be integrated into new development e.g. swales.
+- Solar orientation of new buildings and developments should be considered during site selection, and at the beginning of the design process, to optimise solar gain (for passive heating) and solar shading. - Energy and water efficiency measures should be incorporated in all development, to reduce energy and water demand. - Building location and design should optimise natural ventilation in order to reduce the need for mechanical ventilation systems. - The opportunity for both neighbourhood or community-scale and on-site renewable energy generation should be optimised and incorporated into building designs from the outset.

+C. WATER

+- Rainwater harvesting should be integrated into the design of new development: shared rainwater harvesting infrastructure should be prioritised. - Natural stormwater management systems should be integrated into new development e.g. swales.
 Permeable surfaces should be incorporated into the design of new development.

+D. WASTE AND POLLUTION

-TE AND POLLUTION Construction materials should have a low environmental impact - recycled, reused and recyclable materials should be considered.
-E. BIODI IVERSITY r r Habitat and biodiversity protection and enhancement should occur across all new development.
+Construction materials should have a low environmental impact - recycled, reused and recyclable materials should be considered.

+E. BIODIVERSITY

+- Habitat and biodiversity protection and enhancement should occur across all new development. - 11.
 New development should be designed to reduce the urban heat island effect.